 All Registered Voters Can Vote in a Primary or General Election

 To register to vote in California, you must be:

-- Not in prison, on parole, serving a state prison sentence in county jail, serving a sentence for a felony pursuant to subdivision (h) of Penal Code section 1170, or on post release community supervision (for more information on the rights of people who have been incarcerated, please see the Secretary of State's Voting Rights for Californians with Criminal Convictions or Detained in Jail or Prison), and
+- Not currently in state or federal prison or on parole for the conviction of a felony (for more information on the rights of people who have been incarcerated, please see the Secretary of State's Voting Rights: Persons with a Criminal History), and

 - Not currently found mentally incompetent to vote by a court (for more information, please see Voting Rights: Persons Subject to Conservatorship).

 Qualifications to Pre-register to Vote

 To pre-register to vote in California, you must:

 - Be 16 or 17 years old, and

 - Meet all of the other eligibility requirements to vote.

 You will automatically be registered to vote on your 18th birthday.